 Visitors who are huge motorsports fans will find plenty of activities to get their motors running.
 You could dedicate a whole weekend to visiting race shops and The Dale Trail, or you could pick and choose and get it done in one action-packed day.

 NASCAR Race Shops

-Cabarrus County is one of the most unique motorsports destinations in the world because it gives fans the opportunity to step inside top NASCAR team shops.
-With 90% of the teams located in Cabarrus County and the surrounding areas, visitors can explore motorsports heritage right in the heart of racing country.
-For a complete list, see page 54 of the Destination Guide or check out our suggestions on where to start!
+Cabarrus County is one of the ultimate motorsports destination because it gives fans the opportunity to ste into top NASCAR team shops.
+With 90% of the teams located in Cabarrus County and the surrounding area, visitors can explore motorsports heritage right in the heart of racing country.
+For a complete list, see page 54 of the Destination & Motorsports Guide or check out our suggestions on where to start!